Adobe Express vs Canva 2026: A Comparison of the Top Design Tools - Which is Right for You?

 #3: Design Features

 I have lots to say on the topic of features and integrations—about both.
-In this paragraph, I’ll skim over stock video and images because I’m dedicating an entire section to that, so let’s instead start with fonts.
+In this section, I’ll skim over stock video and images because I’m dedicating an entire section to that, so let’s instead start with fonts.

 Fonts